balakreshnan/IIoT-AI/IIoT/iotcentraltoADX.md

-# IoT Central Export data to Azure Data Explorer and ADLS gen2 for long term storage.
+# Azure IoT Central Export data to Azure Data Explorer and ADLS gen2 for long term storage.

 ## Using mxchips to push data out to Azure IoT Central to Azure Data Explorer.